-A Power-On-Reset (POR) function is designed to prevent wrong logic controls when the VCC voltage is low.
-The POR function continually monitors the bias supply voltage on the VCC pin if at least one of the enable pins is set high.
-When the rising VCC voltage reaches the rising VCC POR Threshold (4.35V, typical), the POR signal goes high and the chip initiates soft-start operations.
+A Power-On-Reset (POR) function is designed to prevent wrong logic controls when the PVCC or VCC voltage is low.
+The POR function continually monitors the bias supply voltage on the PVCC and VCC pins if at least one of the enable pins is set high.
+When the rising PVCC voltage reaches the rising PVCC POR voltage threshold (4.35V, typical) and the rising VCC voltage reaches the rising VCC POR Threshold (4.35V, typical), the POR signal goes high and the chip initiates soft-start operations.
 There is almost no hysteresis to POR voltage threshold (about 100mV typical).
-When VCC voltage drops lower than 4.25V (typical), the POR disables the chip.
+When PVCC voltage drops lower than 4.25V (typical) or VCC voltage drops lower than 4.25V (typical), the POR disables the chip.